RESOURCES

 HIV stands for Human Immunodeficiency Virus.
 HIV weakens your immune system and makes it much harder for your body to fight off infections.
-When HIV infection progresses, it can lead to Acquired Immune Deficiency Syndrome (AIDS).
+If HIV progresses, it can lead to Acquired Immune Deficiency Syndrome (AIDS).
 AIDS is a set of symptoms and specific illnesses—like infections and cancers.
-Fortunately, effective treatments exist to keep your immune system strong.
+Fortunately, effective treatments and if you become undetectable, you won't pass on HIV to your sex partners.
 By starting on treatment early and staying on it, HIV is now a manageable, chronic condition.

 CDC recommends that everyone ages 13 to 64 gets tested for HIV at least once.
 You should get tested for HIV at least once a year if: